-This statement reflects the views of the Online Safety Act Network and is supported by those who have signed on to this statement below.
-It focuses on the proposals set out in Ofcom's recent Statement on Protecting Children from Harms Online, which the regulator published on 24 April, and the final versions of the codes of practice for user-to-user services and search, which have been laid by the Secretary of State in Parliament.
+This briefing and supporting annexes focus on the proposals set out in Ofcom's recent Statement on Protecting Children from Harms Online, which the regulator published on 24 April, and the final versions of the codes of practice for user-to-user services and search, which have been laid by the Secretary of State in Parliament and which will be coming before the Secondary Legislation Committee on 6 May.
+For an explanation of the protection of children duties under the Online Safety Act, which Ofcom's statement and codes bring into effect, please refer to our explainer (which is also attached as a PDF at annex C).
+For an orientation guide to the multiple documents published by Ofcom, please see annex B of this note.